atsushieno/aap-juce-helio/README.md

+## What is this?

-It is an experimental [aap-juce](https://github.com/atsushieno/aap-juce) port of [Helio Workstation](https://github.com/helio-fm/helio-workstation).
+It is an experimental [aap-juce](https://github.com/atsushieno/aap-juce) integration into [Helio Workstation](https://github.com/helio-fm/helio-workstation).

-It seems to load AAPs on the plugin list, but not much further so far.
+Helio Workstation is a JUCE-based DAW, and aap-juce-helio adopts aap-juce hosting implementation.
+Most importantly, Helio Workstation supports Android to some extent, therefore the changes in this build is very trivial.

+Yet, JUCE itself has various bugs in Android Dalvik integration to get AAP working enough, and we still need handful of JUCE patches.

+## Current status:

+See helio-workstation on Android playing LV2 String Machine in action: https://imgur.com/a/Hh91JAI (audio quality is horrible yet)

+Some old screenshots from AAP 0.6.2:

 ![Plugin list](Screenshots/helio-android-plugins.png)
 ![Plugin routing](Screenshots/helio-android-plugin-routing.png)